NVIDIA/cccl/docs/cub/benchmarking.rst

 (from different points in time, on different GPUs, etc.).

-Dumping benchmark result from a tuning database
+Dumping benchmark results from a tuning database
 --------------------------------------------------------------------------------

 The resulting database contains all samples, which can be extracted into JSON files: